section-engineering-education/engineering-education/content/articles/eigendecomposition-in-python/index.md

 $AU=U\Lambda$

-To get our matrix $A$ from this relationship, we take $U$ inverse, i.e., $U^{-1}$, on both sides of the above matrix equation.
-We end up with the below equation:
+To get our matrix $A$ from this relationship, we take $U$ inverse, i.e., $U^{-1}$, on both sides of the matrix equation above.
+We end up with the equation below:

 $A=U\Lambda U^{-1}$